wakhalumbololo/sk-loan_eligability/README.md

 ## Overview

-This is a Machine Learning model that predicts and Gives the probability of whether a client will be approved for a loan, based on demographics,  financial situation, loan amount and education# Loan Eligibility Prediction App
+This is a Machine Learning model that predicts and Gives the probability of whether a client will be approved for a loan, based on demographics,  financial situation, loan amount and education

 ## Features
 - User-friendly Streamlit interface